- Section 194J - TDS on Fees for Professional or Technical Services

 Q- Where can I check the total TDS deducted in a financial year?

-The details and amount of TDS deducted on your incomes within a financial year can be checked in Form 26AS which is available online on the official website of the income tax department.
+The details and amount of TDS deducted from your income within a financial year can be checked in Form 26AS, which is available online on the official website of the income tax department.

 Q- Which form is to be submitted for TDS on EPF withdrawals?

-The details of TDS on EPF withdrawals is furnished in Form 19
+The details of TDS on EPF withdrawals are furnished in Form 19

-The PAN details should be furnished in Form 19 and also Forms 15G an d 15H is they are submitted.
+The PAN details should be furnished in Form 19 and also Forms 15G and 15H, as they are submitted.

 Q- Do I need to be employed with one employer for 5 years to escape the tax liability on EPF withdrawals?